 Who owns TasWater?

-Over a 10 year period, the State Government has committed to providing $200 million to acquire a 10 per cent of the shares in TasWater.
-This commenced in early January 2019 when the State Government acquired one per cent of the shareholding for a $20 million equity contribution.
-Under the statutory arrangements, the State Government cannot receive dividends or any other payments from TasWater.
+Over a 10-year period from January 2019, the State Government has committed to providing $200 million to acquire 10 per cent of the shares in TasWater.
+Under the agreement between TasWater and the State Government, the State Government cannot receive dividends or any other payments from TasWater.

 What are cross-subsidies?

 A cross-subsidy is where one customer pays more for a service than another customer for the same level of service.
 The higher revenue from the first customer is used to meet the shortfall in revenue from the second customer.
-In the early days of the reforms (from 2009), these cross subsidies were very large, with some customers paying three or four times the charges of other customers for the same services.
+At the start of the reform process in 2009, these cross‑subsidies were very large, with some customers paying three or four times the amounts some other customers were paying for the same services.

 Can I disconnect from the water and sewerage infrastructure to avoid paying for the service?

-A customer may elect to disconnect from the water and/or sewerage network.
-However, there may be environmental and/or planning issues.
+A customer may elect to disconnect from the water and/or sewerage network, but service charges may still apply.
+There also may be environmental and/or planning issues.
 For instance, disconnecting from the water supply system may have implications for sewage disposal.
 If you disconnect from the sewerage system, approval will be required from your council for alternative on-site waste treatment arrangements.